NREL/rex/examples/NREL_Data/README.rst

 The `Open Energy Data Initiative (OEDI) <https://openei.org/wiki/Main_Page>`_ is also invaluable in finding energy-relevant public datasets that are not necessarily spatiotemporal h5 data.

+Note that raw NREL .h5 data files are hosted on AWS S3.
+In contrast, the files on HSDS are not real "files".
+They are just domains that you can access with h5pyd or rex tools to stream small chunks of the files stored on S3.
+The multi-terabyte .h5 files on S3 would be incredibly cumbersome to access otherwise.

 We have also experimented with external data access using `fsspec <https://nrel.github.io/rex/misc/examples.fsspec.html>`_ and `zarr <https://nrel.github.io/rex/misc/examples.zarr.html>`_, but the examples below may not work with these utilities.